Western Xia: Renzong (1139–1193)

 The 16-year-old Renxiao succeeded his father, Emperor Chongzong of Western Xia, as emperor, posthumously Emperor Renzong of Western Xia.
 His mother was the Chinese concubine, Lady Cao.

 In 1140 a group of Khitan exiles led by Xiao Heda rebelled.
 The Xia forces under Ren Dejing crushed them.
 Renzong wanted to reward Ren with a palace appointment but his councilor, Weiming Renzhong, convinced him to keep him as a field commander.

 In 1142-3 famine and earthquake caused unrest in Xiazhou.
 Renzong responded with tax remissions and relief measures.

 In 1144 Renzong decreed the establishment of schools throughout the country and a secondary school opened for imperial scions aged seven to fifteen.
 A Superior School of Chinese Learning was opened the following year and Confucian temples were built throughout the land.
-In 1147 imperial examinations were instituted, although Tangut records do discuss using them for selection of officials.
-The Tangut law code only discusses inheritance of office and rank.
+In 1147 imperial examinations were instituted for the selection of candidates to office, however the Tangut law code do not mention these exams as an official method for official recruitment.
+While other sources do confirm that examination degrees were awarded, the Tangut law code only discusses inheritance of office and rank.
 In 1148 an Inner Academy was established and staffed with renowned scholars.
 Renzong also greatly patronized Buddhist learning.
 The majority of the Tangut Tripitaka was completed during his reign.
 In 1189, the 50th anniversary of Renzong's accession, 100,000 copies of the "Sutra on the visualization of the Maitreya Bodhisattva's ascent and rebirth in Tushita Heaven" (Guan Mile pusa shang sheng Toushuai tian jing) was printed and distributed in both Chinese and Tangut, and 50,000 copies of other sutras were also printed.